learnk8s/learnk8s.io/src/microsAuthentication/content.md

 > The command above uses [kubectl custom columns](https://kubernetes.io/docs/reference/kubectl/overview/#custom-columns) to filter the output of `kubectl get`.

+The table shows what RoleBinding is linked to a Role (and what ClusterRoleBinding is linked to a ClusterRole).

-The only component that has any permission is the Data store.
+The only component that has any Role is the Data store.

 **There's no Role or Rolebinding for the API.**